play-co/gcif/README.md

 filtered and compressed using the same entropy encoding used on the image data.
 This table compression is exceptionally good.
 It compresses about 8KB of table data down into about 3KB using several tricks including truncation.

+## Note: Order-1 Entropy Encoding with dual-Huffman zRLE

+Throughout the codec, a generic post-filter entropy encoder is used in several places.
+The entropy encoder has two modes:

+(1) Basic Huffman encoder

+The basic Huffman encoder mode is what you may expect.
+Statistics up to 256 symbols are collected, and then symbols are encoded bitwise.
+This mode is chosen if the encoder decides it produces shorter output.
+This feature saves about 1 KB on average and can only improve decoder speed.

+(2) zRLE dual-Huffman encoder.

+The zero-run-length-encoded dual-Huffman encoder has two Huffman encoders that encode parts of the sequence.
+One encoder is used for symbols leading up to runs of zeroes, and the other encoder is used for symbols just after a zero run finishes.
+This is similar to how BCIF does entropy encoding, and is one of its unspoken but surprisingly essential advantages over other image codecs.

+The before-zero encoder typically has 128 extra symbols above 256 to represent different run lengths of zeroes.
+If runs are longer than 127, additional bytes are emitted to represent the length of the zero run.
+The after-zero encoder has up to 256 normal symbols, since it cannot encode zeroes.
+This acts as a simple order-1 statistical model around zeroes and improves compression as a result.

 Example usage